 It’s easy to look back on my first year of teaching music and cringe.
-It’s like going through puberty all over again, except you’re responsible for hundreds of student’s music educations.
+It’s like going through puberty all over again, except instead of raging hormones, you’re responsible for hundreds of student’s music educations.
 Every mistake has the potential to be seen by children, administrators, and parents.
 My first year of teaching elementary music had nearly zero resemblance to the place I’d imagined during my years as a music ed major.
 My scant knowledge of methodologies was somewhat helpful, but it was the day-to-day teaching life that made me question if I was doing anything right.
 I mean, what textbook could’ve adequately described the subtle art of corralling 25 kindergarten students into a circle whilst tying 10 pairs of shoes, giving Johnny the don’t-pick-your-nose look, and hoping that Mary finally learns the importance of personal space?
 Ultimately, I learned those subtle arts with time and experience.

 “Experience: that most brutal of teachers.
 But you learn, my God do you learn.”

 Still, there are moments I think back to those days and wonder what I would’ve told my first year teacher self.
 Personally, I wouldn’t choose to travel back in time even if The Ninth Doctor himself were offering me a seat on the Tardis.
 However, I do hope my reflections on that first year will be helpful to those of you in your first, second, or third year of teaching music.
 Without further adieu, let’s head back to 2007 and see what I would’ve told my first year teacher self…